developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

     return redirect('/login');
 }

 ```
+**regenerate()**
+The method preserves the existing session data while changing the session ID.
+This means the user's session data, such as authenticated status, cart items, or any other stored data, remains intact, but with a new session ID.

 3. The` flush()` method in Laravel's session handling allows you to clear all data stored in the session, effectively resetting it.
 When you call flush(), all session data, including variables and values, will be removed